A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

-Arguably, the worldsheet of a string must uphold the same physical structure as the target spacetime in which it is embedded \cite{Bagchi:2021ban}.
-More precisely, when a string propagates in a Kasner background, the new target space induces a similar Kasner structure on the accelerated worldsheet of the string.
-Therefore, when considering the mapping $X^\mu(\tau,\sigma) \to \bar{X}^\mu(f(\tau,\sigma))$, we must associate the Kasner worldsheet with new coordinates $(\xi,\eta)$, which are reparametrizations of their Minkowski counterparts $(\tau,\sigma)$, given by
+In this work, we examine a scenario in which the worldsheet of the time-evolving string under consideration is assumed to uphold the same physical structure as the target spacetime in which it is embedded.
+More precisely, we argue that when a string propagates in a Milne background, the worldsheet can inherit a corresponding Milne structure from the target spacetime.\footnote{It is important to underscore that such a choice of matching geometrical structures between the worldsheet and target spacetime is not a universal feature.
+There exist numerous examples in string theory—such as the Gomis–Ooguri string \cite{Gomis:2000bd}—where the worldsheet and target space exhibit different structures.} Therefore, when considering the mapping $X^\mu(\tau,\sigma) \to \bar{X}^\mu(f(\tau,\sigma))$, we must associate the Milne worldsheet with new coordinates $(\xi,\eta)$, which are reparametrizations of their Minkowski counterparts $(\tau,\sigma)$, given by